elijiang125/2D-Platformer/README.md

-# 2D-Platformer-Character
+# Project Name

+2D-Platformer

+Description

 A somewhat-generic character (including animations and state machine) appropriate for a 2D platformer built in Godot.
 Includes test level.

 ## Implementation

-Built using Godot 3.5
+Jumping and moving features along with camera

 ## References